 While Copy II Plus has multiple personalities - file and disk manager, program launcher, disk editor, and protected-disk copier - it's the copier that brings the charm to the party.
 Although the law of most locales lets you make a backup copy of a program in case you lose or damage the disk, no law requires software publishers to make it possible for users to copy their disks.
-Copy protection can take on a variety of opy protection can take on a variety of forms, but the common goal of most schemes is to ensure that you have a factory original by making you boot directly from that original disk.
+Copy protection can take on a variety of forms, but the common goal of most schemes is to ensure that you have a factory original by making you boot directly from that original disk.
 Although the Copy II Plus manual contains information about all the protection schemes, you don't have to learn them to use the program.